Tuistmessiah/tuist-website/README.md

 So when adding a new section to the app, the developer should:

 - (React) Create new section component and make a data model of its contents (in JSON form)
-- (Backoffice) Add a 'section' entry in the DB with that JSON, with the respective 'page' and 'section' (this is important because this data will come already with the data fetched on page start)
+- (Backoffice) Add a 'section' entry in the DB with that JSON, with the respective 'page' and 'section' (this is important because this data will come already with the data fetched on page start).
+To maintain coherence, when adding a section component (e.g: HeroSection), call the 'section_name' value in the DB the same as the section name, all letter lowercases (e.g: 'hero').
 - Pass, through props, all data needed from the object fetched on the page start.
 Always protect the sections against unfetched data.

 ### DB considerations